Get all the latest data for Ho Chi Minh City

 Which property types are increasing faster in value in Ho Chi Minh City as of 2026?

-As of early 2026, the ranking of property types by value appreciation in Ho Chi Minh City is led by mid-to-high quality apartments and condos, followed by townhouses in infrastructure corridors, and then villas in established enclaves which tend to be more stable but slower-moving.
+As of early 2026, the ranking from fastest to slowest appreciation in Ho Chi Minh City goes: mid-to-high-quality apartments and condominiums first, then townhouses in well-connected corridors, then villas in established enclaves.

-The top-performing property type, apartments and condominiums, has appreciated by approximately 7% to 10% over the past year in Ho Chi Minh City, outpacing other formats.
+The top-performing type, apartments and condos, has been appreciating at roughly 7% to 10% per year in Ho Chi Minh City, with select projects in high-demand zones pushing above that range.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: